 Where can you study?

 When you have a period of practical training abroad, VID awards credits in the same way as when you have a placement in Norway.
-In Europe and the Nordic countries, you may receive a grant from the Erasmus+ programme and the Nordplus programme, respectively, in order to carry out a period of practical training.
+In Europe and the Nordic countries, you may receive a grant from the Erasmus+ programme and the Nordplus programme respectively in order to carry out a period of practical training.

-Read more about internships abroad
+Read more about internship abroad

 When you are taking a period of study abroad or a combination of practical training and studies, the foreign educational institution where you are temporarily enrolled as a student will award credits.
 Read more about recognition of credits from abroad.
-In Europe and the Nordic countries you can receive a grant from the Erasmus+ programme and the Nordplus programme, respectively, in order to complete an exchange period, with or without practical training.
+In Europe and the Nordic countries you can receive a grant from the Erasmus+ programme and the Nordplus programme respectively in order to complete an exchange period, with or without practical training.

 All of VID’s bachelor degree programmes arrange regular information meetings about opportunities to complete part of your studies abroad, both in the form of practical training and placements, or as a period of study and/or combined practical training and studies.
 Contact the international coordinator for your study programme for information about when these meetings are held, and check the schedule.

 The international coordinator at the faculty/study programme will often post information that applies to the individual programme of study/semester on VID’s learning platform itslearning.

 Master’s degree students can apply to the International Office for information about the opportunities offered by the individual master’s programme.